Welcome to my webpage!

-My name is Reza (Mohammadreza) Ayromlou (Persian: محمدرضا آیرملو), and I am the Argelander Fellow at the University of Bonn.
-Before this, I was a Postdoctoral Researcher at the Center for Astronomy of Heidelberg University, and completed a short bridging postdoc at the Max-Planck Institute for Astrophysics (MPA), following the completion of my PhD.
-I received my PhD in March 2021 from the MPA and Ludwig Maximilians Universität München, where I worked with Guinevere Kauffmann and Simon White.
-Currently, my work focuses on the formation and evolution of galaxies and large-scale structure of the Universe.
+My name is Reza (Mohammadreza) Ayromlou, and I am the Argelander Fellow at the University of Bonn.
+Previously, I was a Postdoctoral Researcher at the Center for Astronomy of Heidelberg University, and completed a short bridging postdoc at the Max-Planck Institute for Astrophysics (MPA), following the completion of my PhD.
+I received my PhD in 2021 from the MPA and Ludwig Maximilians Universität München.
+Currently, my research focuses on the formation and evolution of galaxies and large-scale structure of the Universe.

 I'm interested in the physical processes that lead to the formation and evolution of galaxies.
 Currently, my research is focused on black hole and stellar feedback processes and environmental effects.